-All the doctors agree that dark eye circles are complex, often with several underlying causes and variables at play. "[Some people] are born with under-eye circles, and that falls into the hereditary category," Dendy Engelman, MD, says.
+Doctors agree that dark under-eye circles are complex, and often have several underlying causes and variables at play. "[Some people] are born with under-eye circles, and therefore fall into the hereditary category," says Dendy Engelman, MD, a board-certified dermatologic surgeon at Medical Dermatology & Cosmetic Surgery.
 "They're born with thinner, paler skin with more pigment under their eyes, and/or slower vascular movement."
-Cindy Yoo Soon Bae, MD tells us: "there can be a genetic component, but also environmental and lifestyle causes."
+Cindy Yoon Soo Bae, MD, a dermatologist at Laser & Skin Surgery Center of New York adds, "There can be a genetic component, but also environmental and lifestyle causes."

-Main Causes of Dark Eye Circles
+The Many Causes of Dark Circles

 - Lack of sleep

 - Dilated blood vessels leading to infraorbital edema (swelling/puffiness) from inflammation

 - Bone loss and volume loss (maybe from aging or significant weight loss)

 - Protrusion of fat pads (bags under the eyes)

 Before we get into treatment options and at-home remedies, let's start with some lifestyle changes you can make to help diminish the appearance of dark circles.

 Protect Your Eyes From the Sun: "First and foremost is protection with sunscreen and sun protection with sunglasses in order to protect from ultraviolet damage that causes aging of the skin and further pigmentation," Dr. Levin says.
 Dermatologists recommend a broad spectrum sunscreen with SPF 50 for your face.